Contact Information:

 UC Davis Medical Center offers many opportunities for both clinical and didactic teaching.
 The resident will be responsible for assisting preceptors with clerkship teaching for University of California, San Francisco School of Pharmacy students.
 The resident will also be involved in team-based didactic cardiology lectures for University of the Pacific and California Northstate Schools of Pharmacy.
 Early in the residency year, the resident will be engaged in teaching and precepting before assuming the primary preceptor role for UCSF pharmacy students in the latter part of the residency.

-The resident will be required to prepare an ACPE accredited pharmacy grand rounds presentation or pharmacy competency presentation.
+The resident will be required to prepare a pharmacy grand rounds, multidisciplinary presentation, or pharmacy competency presentation.
 In addition, the PGY2 Cardiology Care Resident may choose to participate in academic teaching, as requested by regional schools of pharmacy, with the approval of the PGY2 Cardiology Residency Program Director.

 Residency Research Project:

-All UC Davis Medical Center PGY2 residents are required to complete a research project and present their research in a podium presentation at the UC Collaborative Conference or other regional meeting.
+All UC Davis Medical Center PGY2 residents are required to complete a research project and present their research in a podium presentation at the UC Pharmacy Conference or other regional meeting.
 In preparation for conducting their research project, the resident will complete UC Davis Health IRB-required training and certification.
 The resident will prepare a project proposal, which will be reviewed and approved by the UC Davis Medical Center Pharmacy Residency Oversight Committee (PROC).
-The resident will also submit their project to the Pharmacy and Therapeutics Committee.
+The resident will also submit their project to the Thrombosis Subcommittee and/or Pharmacy and Therapeutics Committee.
 They will submit the project to the IRB for review, before embarking on their research.
 Upon completion of the project, the resident will be required to prepare a manuscript suitable for publication.
-PGY2 residents will submit their manuscripts for publication and prepare an electronic poster suitable for submission.
+PGY2 residents are expected to submit their manuscripts for publication.

 Committee Assignments: